Kiss nightclub fire

-The Kiss nightclub fire started between 2:00 and 2:30 a.m.
-(BRST) on 27 January 2013 in Santa Maria, Rio Grande do Sul, Brazil, killing 245 people and injuring at least 630 others.
-It is the second most-devastating fire disaster in the history of Brazil—surpassed only by the Niterói circus fire of December 1961, which killed 503 people in Niterói, and the deadliest nightclub fire since the December 2000 fire that killed 309 people in Luoyang, China.
-It is also the third-deadliest nightclub fire in history, behind that fire and the Cocoanut Grove fire in 1942.
+On 27 January 2013, 242 people were killed and at least 630 others injured in a fire in the Kiss nightclub in Santa Maria, Rio Grande do Sul, Brazil.
+The fire started between 2:00 and 2:30 a.m.
+(BRST) after a pyrotechnic ignited acoustic foam on the club's ceiling.
+As the electricity failed, clubgoers were unable to find the building's only exit.
+It is the second deadliest fire in Brazilian history, surpassed only by the Niterói circus fire of 1961.

 Incident

-The party, called "Agromerados", organized by students from six universities and technical courses at the Federal University of Santa Maria, began on Saturday, 26 January 2013 at 23:00 UTC.
+The party, called "Agromerados", organized by students from six faculties and technical courses at the Federal University of Santa Maria, began on Saturday, 26 January 2013 at 23:00 UTC.
 Two bands were scheduled to perform that night ("Pimenta e seus comparsas" and "Gurizada Fandangueira").

-In the early morning hours of 27 January 2013, a fire broke out while students from the Federal University of Santa Maria (UFSM) were holding a freshers' ball.
+In the early morning hours of 27 January 2013, a fire broke out while students were holding a freshers' ball.
 A crowd crush occurred following the fire, and a lack of exit signs and emergency exits allegedly contributed to the deaths.
 Most of the victims were between 18 and 30 years old.

-Witnesses have said either a flare or fireworks lit by band members may have started the fire.
 Brazilian police stated that the fire began when the band Gurizada Fandangueira ignited a pyrotechnic device (similar to a signaling flare) while performing on stage.
-The flare then ignited flammable acoustic foam in the ceiling.
+The pyrotechnics accidentally ignited flammable acoustic foam in the ceiling.
 According to the authorities, other reasons for the high death toll include the lack of emergency exits (the only access in and out of the building was the front door) and the fact that the number of people inside exceeded the maximum capacity by hundreds.